-(Last Updated on : 12/12/2015)
+(Last Updated on : 16/06/2017)

 Yoga is integrally linked with the well being of human body.
-Though it is said that the final aim of yoga is to achieve moksha
+Though it is said that the final aim of yoga is to achieve Moksha

 , several yogic practices are instrumental in maintaining good health.
 Yoga

+is not only for the emancipation of the mind, but also for the steady health.
 The real comfort lies in good health and this is an essential component for happiness as well.
 Those who practise yoga as a daily ritual would experience great deal of peace and joy.

-Yoga and Modern Medicinal Science
+Yoga and Modern Science

 History of Yoga

 is believed to have started with the very dawn of civilization.
 The sages carried this powerful yogic science to different parts of the world.
 Though Yoga was being practiced in the pre-Vedic period